-lnstalling a drop-in sink is not quite as simple as dropping one into place, but the process rather is straight forward nonetheless.
-A Blanco brand sink is a popular option to choose when you are replacing an existing sink or upgrading your counter top.
-A drop-in sink has an overhang on the surface of the counter top.
-Proper installation requires caulk designed especially for kitchens and bathrooms to get a good seal between the sink and counter top in order to prevent water from seeping under the rim of the sink.
+Installing a Blanco drop-in sink is not quite as simple as dropping it into place, but the process is straightforward nonetheless.
+A drop-in sink has an overhang on the surface of the countertop.
+Proper drop-in sink installation requires caulk designed especially for kitchens and bathrooms to get a good seal between the sink and countertop to prevent water from seeping under the rim of the sink.

 Tape the template into position.
 Trace the template with a pencil and remove the template.

-Place pieces of 2-by-4 lumber under the sink vertically to support the counter top while cutting.
+Place pieces of 2x4 lumber under the sink vertically to support the countertop while cutting.

-Place the Blanco sink in the cut out area and trim the area if needed so the sink fits into the counter top.
+Place the Blanco drop-in sink in the cut out area and trim the area if needed so the sink fits into the countertop.

-Apply masking tape on the counter top around the edges of the sink and remove the sink by grasping the drain holes and lifting the sink out of the counter top.
+Apply masking tape on the countertop around the edges of the sink.
+Do not overlap the masking tape on the sink.
+Remove the sink by grasping the drain holes and lifting the sink out of the countertop.

 Attach mounting clips to the edges of the sink and space them evenly around the sink.